A Day in the Life of a Phlebotomist

-Curious what a typical day in the life of a phlebotomist looks like?
+Curious about what a typical day in the life of a phlebotomist looks like?
 Learn more about what phlebotomists do on a day-to-day basis and what skills are required for this career path.

-Phlebotomists usually begin their shift by receiving orders for bloodwork.
+Phlebotomists usually begin their shifts by receiving orders for bloodwork.
 Depending on the type of laboratory or healthcare facility that you work in, these orders may come from physicians, various hospital departments, or even from the patients themselves.